 Being covered by Medicare can be a huge relief to enrollees after they become eligible.
 Medicare eligibility in Alabama means that you’ll have affordable coverage to help pay for your healthcare needs.
-In 2017, approximately 78% of Alabama Medicare beneficiaries were eligible because they were over 65.
-The remaining were eligible due to disability.
+In 2020, over 61 million citizens of Alabama were Medicare beneficiaries.1

 Are you eligible to receive Medicare coverage?